 Arc Gallery & Studios - 1246 Folsom Street, San Francisco, CA 94103

-Arc Gallery & Studios features a 1,000 sq. ft. art gallery, two smaller galleries, an art education center, and ten newly renovated artist studios, along with the Kearny Street Workshop office, the San Francisco Artist Network office, VEGA Blue Bottle Coffee kiosk, and Creme Brulee shop.
+Arc Gallery & Studios features a 1,000 sq. ft. art gallery, a smaller gallery, an art education center, and ten newly renovated artist studios, along with the Kearny Street Workshop office, the Studio Fine Artist Network office, and VEGA Coffee Shop.
 Arc is located at 1246 Folsom Street, between 8th & 9th streets in San Francisco's SOMA neighborhood.
 (3 blocks from the Civic Center BART station on Market Street)

 Kearny Street Workshop